-The M-variate point processes that we deal with in this paper assign zero probability to the simultaneous occurrence of two market events (of either the same or different types).
-The treatment of two events of the same type with identical timestamps has already been discussed.
-The treatment of the simultaneous occurrence of trades and mid-quote events is a more substantive issue.
+the simultaneous occurrence of trades and mid-quote events is a more substantive issue.
 In the case of the GM data, approximately 11 per cent of the mid-quote events have exactly the same timestamp as a trade.
-We adjust the occurrence times of these mid-quote events as follows: if x is the original occurrence time (in seconds), then the time becomes x - 0.5 + U in the final dataset, where U is the realisation of a uniform random variable on (0,1).
-This adjustment procedure is referred to below as Algorithm 1.
-The resultant occurrence time is thus the same as the original time to the nearest second but is different from the trade time, and the sequence of the market events is otherwise unchanged.
+We adjust the occurrence times of these mid-quote events as follows: if x is the original occurrence time (in seconds), then the time becomes x - 0.5 + U in the final dataset, where U is the realisation of a uniform r.v. on (0, 1).76 This adjustment procedure is referred to below as Algorithm 1.

 Some comments concerning this procedure are in order.
 First, although the reported timestamps (in whole seconds) of the mid-quote event and the trade are the same in the data, the actual occurrence times (in continuous time) will rarely be the same.
 By the actual occurrence time we mean the time of trade execution by the specialist and the time when the specialist made known his revised quotes to the trading crowd.
 Consider the situation where the specialist calls out in one sentence the details of a trade and new quotes set in response to that trade.
 These events might well receive the same timestamp in the data although in reality trade execution occurred first.
-An alternative to the approach adopted here would be to define a third type of event as occuring whenever a trade and a mid-quote event have identical timestamps.
-However, this would be to aggregate market outcomes that are quite different economically: such timestamps could be the result of a trade execution occurring just prior to a quote change; a quote change occurring just prior to a trade execution; or the events occurring further apart in real time but being reported with identical timestamps as a result of lengthier reporting delays.67
+An alternative to the approach adopted here would be to define a third type of event as occurring whenever a trade and a mid-quote event have identical timestamps.
+However, this would be to aggregate market outcomes that are quite different economically: such timestamps could be the result of a trade execution occurring just prior to a quote change; a quote change occurring just prior to a trade execution; or the events occurring further apart in real time but being reported with identical timestamps as a result of lengthier reporting delays.77 We thus prefer to adopt the adjustment procedure described above and regard the simultaneous occurrence of a trade and a mid-quote event in the data as almost always the result of lags between the (non-simultaneous) actual occurrence times of the events in continuous time and the reported times.78

-$^{^{66}}$ If this procedure does not result in a time different to that of the trade, then a further draw from U is generated.
+$^{^{76}}$ If this procedure does not result in a time different to that of the trade, then a further draw from U is generated.
 However, this was not necessary here.